zzc01/QtProjects/ReadMe.md

-# Qt Practice Prorjects
+# Qt Practice Projects

 * These practice projects are created by QtCreator 6.0.2.
 * Practicing the usage of Qt Network, QTcpSocket, QTcpServer, QUdpSocket, QThread, and QThreadPool.
-* These are mainly based on tutorials from VoidRealms[1] youtube channel.
+* These are mainly based on tutorials from VoidRealms[1] Youtube channel.
-* I also built a simple windows app that sends message between two users using UDP packages.
+* I also built a simple windows app that sends messages between two users using UDP packages.

 <br/>

 ## Install Qt
-* Followed intructions from VoidRealms[1].
+* Followed instructions from VoidRealms[1].
 * Need registration to download Qt from [Qt website](https://www.qt.io/).
-* Chose Qt for Open Source Development.
+* Choose Qt for Open Source Development.
 [Open Source Usage Obligations](https://www.qt.io/download-open-source?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5).
 * In the future if want to add packages can use Qt MaintenanceTool to add them.
 * There are some other resources that demonstrate how to install and use openCV with QT. <br/><br/>

 ## Notes
 #### [Qt Download File From Web](/Qt_QhttpDownloadFilesFromWeb)
-* Use QNetworkAccessManager, QNetworkRequest, QNetworkReply, QUrl to send a simple get command to a http host.
+* Use QNetworkAccessManager, QNetworkRequest, QNetworkReply, QUrl to send a simple get command to an http host.
-* Use QEventLoop to wait for finished signal to be emitted.
+* Use QEventLoop to wait for the finished signal to be emitted.
 * Use readAll and QFile to retrieve the data and save to text.txt file.

 #### [Qt QTcpSocket Basics](/Qt_QTcpSocketBasics)
 * Use QTcpSocket to simply send message to host and receive return message from host.
-* Use SocketTest::stateChanged to observe the different states during connecting and disconnecting to host.
+* Use SocketTest::stateChanged to observe the different states during connecting and disconnecting to the host.
 * Use waitForConnected, waitForBytesWritten, and waitForReadyRead to make sure actions are done.

 #### [Qt QTcpSocket Using Signals And Slots](/Qt_QTcpSocketUsingSignalsAndSlots)